FRRouting/frr/doc/user/evpn.rst

 VLAN Filtering Bridge and Single VXLAN Device
 -------------------------------------------------

-In contrast to traditional bridges, each with its own vxlan device, an evpn deployment with a single VXLAN device (SVD) uses a single bridge and a single VXLAN interface with that bridge as its master.
+In contrast to traditional bridges, each with its own VXLAN device, an EVPN deployment with a single VXLAN device (SVD) uses a single bridge and a single VXLAN interface with that bridge as its master.
 We'll use `100.64.0.1` as our local VTEP endpoint, so add that address to the `lo` device.